 On the ground floor are vintage paraphernalia reflecting the beginnings of this museum, started by three vintage collectors out of their desire to share things from the good ole simple carefree days and to allow us to appreciate our heritage.
 Here, you can browse and buy only certain items they are willing to part with.
 There are old watches, jewellery, clothes, toys, gramophones, telephones, radios, and a bright red 1950s art-deco fridge amongst other delightful finds.

-Stop by to take some photos in the little retro courtyard with an old Vespa motorbike and flaming red plastic dining bench.
+Stop by to take some photos of the little retro courtyard with an old Vespa motorbike and flaming red plastic dining bench.

 A cabinet of wind-up robots, the wonder objects of children and placed at the foot of the stairs, marks the entrance to the Children Little Museum.